DevMountain/react-assessment/README.md

 ### Summary

-In this assessment we will create the basic outline of the main page.
+In this assessment, we will use `create-react-app` to begin our to-do list application.
+To complete this assessment your application must be able to:

+* Keep track of tasks using `state`.
+* Use a map to list out all `tasks` on state.
+*

 <b> Insert pictures/giphies here for reference </b>